top of page

 The verb "dragoon" can be used to refer to the act of This verb can also be used to describe the act of coercing or pressuring someone into doing something that they might not want to do.
 The term "dragoon" is often associated with military and historical contexts, as it was originally used to describe a specific type of cavalry soldier in the 17th and 18th centuries who were known for their use of force and intimidation tactics.
 Today, the term is more commonly used in a figurative sense to describe situations where people are being pressured or coerced into taking certain actions.

-Example sentences of dragoon
+Example sentences containing dragoon

 1. The manager attempted to dragoon compliance from his subordinates by instilling fear.